HENRI BOULARD AWARD CALL FOR PROJECTS 2023

 Nicola Segata is an Assistant Professor and Principal Investigator at the Centre for Integrative Biology at University of Trento.
 He leads the ERC-supported Laboratory of Computational Metagenomics (http://segatalab.cibio.unitn.it) that employs multiple complementary approaches combining computation and experimentation to study the diversity of microorganisms populating the human body and their role in human dysbiosis and infection.
 Dr. Nicola Segata is an internationally recognized expert in computational biology, metagenomics, and microbiome research.

-Professor at the division of Gastroenterology, Dep.
-Of Medicine, McMaster University - Hamilton
+Professor of Gastroenterology, McMaster University - Hamilton, Canada

 Dr. Elena Verdu studied medicine at the University of Buenos Aires and completed a residency in Internal Medicine in Buenos Aires.
 During her residency, she lectured on Human Physiology at the University of Buenos Aires.
 She then obtained a fellowship from the Swiss National Foundation, moved to Lausanne, Switzerland, to work with Professor Andre Blum in clinical research.
 There, she studied the interaction between chronic infection with Helicobacter pylori and proton pump inhibitors on gastric acid secretion, bacterial overgrowth, and chronic gastritis in humans.
 During her Doctoral work in the Department of Gnotobiology and Microbiology at the Czech Academy of Science (working with Professor Helena Tlaskalova), she gained experience in animal models of inflammatory bowel disease (the most common and chronic inflammatory condition of the human bowel), intestinal microbiota, and gnotobiotic work.
 As a post-doctoral fellow at McMaster University, she worked on the role of probiotics in animal models of gut functional diseases.
 Dr. Verdu became a faculty member at McMaster University in 2006 and her research focuses on the pathophysiology of inflammatory disorders with emphasis on diet-microbiota interactions.
 Dr. Verdu is the director of the Axenic Gnotobiotic Unit at McMaster University and holds a Canada Research Chair in Intestinal Inflammation, Microbiota, and Nutrition.
 She has received several research awards including the Canadian Celiac Association’s J.A.
 Campbell Research Award, Master’s in Gastroenterology by the American Gastroenterology Association and Young Investigator Award and Visiting Research Professor by the Canadian Gastroenterology Association.
 She is President of the North American Society for the Study of Celiac Disease.